Melting Pot’s Spinach Artichoke Cheese Fondue

 What is fondue etiquette?

 Before starting your fondue dinner, it is best to set the rules that are asked of everyone.
 A certain rule we use is not to double dip in the fondue.
 You can even say all meat first, then veggies, then bread, or go in an order that is best for everyone.
-Place a small or side dish for each person to be able to have a place to lay their dipper on or their dip.
+Provide a small dish for each person to be able to have a place to lay their dipper (or extra dip) on.

 The Melting Pot's Spinach Artichoke Cheese Fondue surrounded by shrimp, meat, and chips.